Icinga/icingaweb2-module-graphite/doc/06-Development.md

 # Development

-This module provides a CLI command for demonstrating graph templates (useful for developing them):
+There is a CLI command for demonstrating graph templates (useful for developing them):

 ```bash